lehins/tutorials/Haskell/containers/containers.md

 We need to pay some extra attention to usage of `Map.mapKeys`, because whenever a function that is being mapped over is not 1-to-1, it is possible that some values will be lost.
-Although sometimes discarding some elements maybe desired or simply irrelevant, here is an example of how we can mistakenly loose an employee if we assume that last four numbers of a social are unique:
+Although, sometimes discarding some elements maybe desired or simply irrelevant, here is an example of how we can mistakenly lose an employee if we assume that last four numbers of a social are unique:

 ```haskell